zerjioang/Nubia-Z17-NX563J-ROM/README.md

 ```

 ## Whats new in this version 6.27
-Automatically transalted from chinese using Google Transaltor.
+Automatically transalted from chinese using Google Translator.
 Just be aware of it.
 ```
-Z17 (NX563J) V6.27 (official version)

-Release Date: 2020-05-27

-Release Notes
+Update log

 system